 Owain is a young musician, based in the South-West of England.
 He is currently an Organ Scholar at Trinity College Cambridge, holding the FRCO diploma, having formerly been Senior Organ Scholar at Wells Cathedral.
 His compositions have been awarded accolades from organisations such as the Bournemouth Symphony Chorus, the National Centre for Early Music and the BBC; his work is published by Novello, Recital Music and Inspirium Publications.
-He also works as a conductor, having founded his own choir, Vospiri, and is Assistant Conductor of the RSCM Millennium Youth Choir.
+In 2013, he founded his own choir, Vospiri, and also conducts The Gesualdo Six, a six-voice male ensemble specialising in early music.
+He is Assistant Conductor of the RSCM Millennium Youth Choir, and is a founder member of The Trinity Consort.
 Owain also enjoys singing and is a member of several choirs, including the Wellensian Consort.
-A disc of sacred choral works by Harold Darke, conducted by Owain, is due to be released in 2014.
 Read more here.

 Owain has finished four days of recording in Coventry Cathedral with The Choir of Trinity College Cambridge.
 The music was by Herbert Howells, and included the well-known setting of the Magnificat and Nunc Dimittis, ‘Collegium Regale’.
 Owain also accompanied the ‘Collegium Regale’ Te Deum and Jubliate, Psalm 122 (set to a chant in B-flat minor …View full post